- Residence Halls & Apartments

 As a member of your new residential community, we hope you embrace the principles of respect, civility, fairness and support the common good for the entire community.
 To maintain a unique community living experience, you as a member are expected to exercise responsibility and to abide by established community standards.

 Floor or area community standards are designed to promote and preserve an atmosphere conducive to community living.
 Floor or area community standards are developed within the first few weeks of the Fall semester and will be distributed to all members of the community via the Resident Advisor.
 All residents are responsible for knowing and adhering to these standards.
-These standards are a supplement to the greater University Student Code of Community Standards (link), Residence Life Handbook (link), and the Residential Contract (link).
+These standards are a supplement to the greater University Student Code of Community Standards (link), Residence Life Handbook (link), and the Housing and Meal Contract.